 - Using personal devices as remotes for seatback screens on select planes

-If you care about having an empty seat next to you, pick your airline wisely this summer.
-And personally if I were flying I’d go out of my way to select an airline that’s blocking seats.
+It goes without saying that even with seat blocking you’re not getting a full six feet of distance between people.
+However, some distance is still better than no distance.
+If you care about having an empty seat next to you, pick your airline wisely.
+If I were flying I’d go out of my way to select an airline that’s blocking seats.

 What do you make of JetBlue’s seat blocking policy?